ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Retention_Tags_Policies.md

 # Module 5 - Lab 5 - Exercise 2 - Configure Retention Tags and Policies

-In this exercise, you will configure retention tags and policies, and you will implement archiving with MRM retention tags.
+In this exercise, you will implement archiving with MRM retention tags.
+You will then configure retention tags and policies through two different ways - first, through the Exchange Admin Center, and second, through the Security and Compliance Center.

 ### Task 1 – Activate In-Place Archiving